demi0504/brutal-butterflies/README.md

-# Welcome to **Popcorn Bucket List** :movie_camera:
+# Welcome to **"Popcorn Bucket List"** :movie_camera:
 [![Version](https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000)]()
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 > Popcorn Bucket List is a simple app created with Node.js to serve as a virtual database (a bucketlist) containing movies that the user intends to watch and movies that the user has watched, while also presenting information about these movies.

-> I love watching movies.
+>I love watching movies.
 It breaks up the monotony of the road and momentarily takes you somewhere else.
->

 ### :movie_camera: [Homepage]( )